norlab-ulaval/libpointmatcher/doc/DataPointsFilterDev.md

 			( "vSizeY", "Dimension of each voxel cell in y direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "vSizeZ", "Dimension of each voxel cell in z direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "useCentroid", "If 1 (true), down-sample by using centroid of voxel cell.
 If false (0), use center of voxel cell.", "1", "0", "1", P::Comp<bool> )
-			( "averageExistingDescriptors", "whether the filter average the descriptor values in a voxel or use a single value", "1" ) ;
+			( "averageExistingDescriptors", "whether the filter average the descriptor values in a voxel or use a single value", "1", "0", "1", &P::Comp<T> )
+		;
 	}
 ```